phper-framework/phper/phper-doc/doc/_05_internal_types/index.md

 - [ZObj](phper::objects::ZObj) / [ZObject](phper::objects::ZObject)

 > It seems that there is no need to separate into two types, but `ZStr`,
-> `ZArr`, and `ZObj` are all transparent types, so the fields of the struct
+> `ZArr`, and `ZObj` are all transparent types.
+Therefore, the fields of the struct
 > cannot be changed.
-Separating an ownership struct `ZString`, `ZArray`,
+Separating an ownership struct `ZString`, `ZArray`, and `ZObject`,
-> and `ZObject`, and then we can change fields of the struct in the future.
+> and then we can change fields of the struct in the future.

 ## Mapping relationship

-Here is the mapping relationship of Rust type and base PHP type.
+Here is the mapping of relationships between Rust types and base PHP types.

 | Rust type        | PHP type |
 | ---------------- | -------- |